Mazawrath/Overwatch-Genji-Dodgeball-Teams/README.md

-# **This version is now oudated, and has been merged with the main Genji Dodgeball branch.**
+# **This version is now oudated, and has been merged with the main Genji Dodgeball repository.**
 ## [You can go get the latest version here.](https://github.com/Mazawrath/Overwatch-Genji-Dodgeball)

 # Overwatch-Genji-Dodgeball-Teams